graphql/graphql-wg/rfcs/ClientControlledNullability.md

-NOTE: this document is not being worked on at the moment; Most of the work is happening in the [Semantic Nullability RFC](SemanticNullability.md).
+NOTE: this document is not being worked on at the moment, instead the Nullability WG are currently exploring an alternative solution that addresses many of the same underlying issues in a different way: [Semantic Nullability RFC](SemanticNullability.md).

 ---